 Congratulations on receiving your offer to study at Darwin College!

-Darwin is the oldest and largest of Cambridge’s graduate colleges, with just under 700 current members from 80 countries.
+Darwin is the oldest and largest of Cambridge’s graduate colleges, with nearly 700 current members from 80 countries.
 We were also the first college to admit both men and women as students and fellows.
 Informal, inclusive and inter-disciplinary – our 2016/17 intake are 52% scientists and 48% arts and humanities graduates – Darwin is a wonderful place to further your studies.
 Situated centrally, close to most University Departments and Faculties, our award-winning Study Centre and peaceful gardens overlook the River Cam.
 We also boast the finest college bar in Cambridge!

 Dr Duncan Needham